Last Updated on May 6, 2021 by Red Nomad OZ

 Drive 35 km south to Orroroo then further south via Pekina (check out the Pub and Coffee shop!); to Magnetic Hill, an intriguing natural phenomenon.

 Return via Black Rock and take a detour to the Black Rock Lookout for superb views across the valley to the Pekina Range.
-Take a walk through Black Rock Conservation Park to get an idea of what the countryside looked like before being cleared for grazing and cropping.
+Take a walk through Black Rock Conservation Park to see what the countryside looked like before being cleared for grazing and cropping.

 In Orroroo, the Tank Hill Lookout has superb views to the north and a superb cafe in the main street.
 Then check out South Australia’s largest River Redgum, the old Railway Bridge and the historic buildings in town.

-On the way back to Carrieton, stop at Walloway, site of a nasty train crash in the early 1900s then take a look at the Eurelia railway siding for a sample of the area’s history.
+On the way back to Carrieton, stop at Walloway, site of a nasty train crash in the early 1900s.
+A little further north, take a look at the Eurelia railway siding for a sample of the area’s history.

 For a total heritage experience, take a detour and return via the historic town of Hammond.